My Google Maps coverage

 Newstead Lane Junction to Runton West Junction

-I would like to express my gratitude to railwaycodes.org.uk for providing the information.
+I want to express my gratitude to railwaycodes.org.uk for providing the information.

 The Second viaduct